timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 ![Trie 1](/assets/images/trie-1.png)
 {: refdef}

+In the trie, a node holds a collection of edges, each representing a character.
+Since we only have one word in the trie so far, every node has only one edge.
+But this will change once we start adding more words.

 Next, we will add the second word:

 {:refdef: style="text-align: center;"}
 ![Trie 2](/assets/images/trie-2.png)
 {: refdef}

-When we add the third word, we notice that we already have an edge labeled `s` that matches the first letter of the word and points to node 1.
+When we add the third word, we notice that we already have an edge labeled `s` that matches the first character of the word and points to node 1.
 We navigate to node 1 and continue down the tree, noting that we only need to add `um41` to the tree.
 We also notice that we have another matching edge, `u`, that leads to node 2.
 We continue down the tree, keeping in mind that we only have `m41` left to add:

 {:refdef: style="text-align: center;"}
 ![Trie 3](/assets/images/trie-3.png)
 {: refdef}

 The same thing happens when we add the fourth word.
-We have an edge that matches the first letter, so we proceed to node 6 with the rest of the word `ud`.
+We have an edge that matches the first character, so we proceed to node 6 with the rest of the word `ud`.
 Then we have another matching edge labeled `u` that leads us to node 7, leaving us with only `d` to add to the tree.
-Since there are no matching edges at this level, we add charachter `d` to the tree:
+Since there are no matching edges at this level, we add character `d` to the tree:

 {:refdef: style="text-align: center;"}
 ![Trie 4](/assets/images/trie-4.png)